the-future-society/Project-AIMS-AI-against-Modern-Slavery/📔 Model for multi-class and multi-label classification for core metrics/README.md

 In this directory you can access the [Multi_class_classification_for_the_approval_metric.ipynb](https://github.com/the-future-society/Project-AIMS-AI-against-Modern-Slavery/blob/1fe5bbcf0eef6b0997eef6e14337d92096525175/%F0%9F%93%94%20Model%20for%20multi-class%20and%20multi-label%20classification%20for%20core%20metrics/Multi_class_classification_for_the_approval_metric.ipynb) notebook, where we present an example of a multi-class classification model for the Aproval matrix.

-### 🗄️ You can access the data used in this notebook [here](https://drive.google.com/file/d/1xThQSWn501Jlxfay-c7u-EjTu-3R1FAg/view?usp=sharing).We recommend you re-run this research with an updated version of this data which can be downloaded following these [instructions](https://github.com/the-future-society/Project-AIMS-AI-against-Modern-Slavery/tree/main/%F0%9F%97%84%EF%B8%8F%20Data%20and%20text%20extraction/WikiRate).
+🗄️ You can access the data used in this notebook [here](https://drive.google.com/file/d/1xThQSWn501Jlxfay-c7u-EjTu-3R1FAg/view?usp=sharing).
+We recommend you re-run this research with an updated version of this data which can be downloaded following these [instructions](https://github.com/the-future-society/Project-AIMS-AI-against-Modern-Slavery/tree/main/%F0%9F%97%84%EF%B8%8F%20Data%20and%20text%20extraction/WikiRate).

 **Assumptions for the approval metric**